adibzailan/flux_image_generator/README.md

 ```

 2. Follow the prompts to:
-   - Enter your Replicate API token
+   - Enter your Replicate API token (only required on first run)
    - Choose the model (Flux Pro or Flux Schnell)
    - Enter the image generation parameters
    - Specify the save directory for generated images